 The doctor is able to advance the catheter to your heart with the help of a dye that is visible on x-ray images and proceeds to locate the source of your heart's electrical problem.
 Energy is then sent through special catheter tips that are aimed at the problem area, destroying tissue and possibly correcting the heart rate.

-Following the procedure you will be moved to a recovery room where you need to stay still so health professionals can monitor your bleeding and heart rate for 1 to 6 hours.
-You might be able to go home the same day, or your doctor might decide that you need to stay overnight at the hospital for additional monitoring.
+Following the procedure you will be moved to a recovery room where you need to stay still so health professionals can monitor your bleeding and heart rate for one to six hours.
+Despite experiencing normal fatigue after a cardiac ablation, you might be able to go home the same day, or your doctor might decide that you need to stay overnight at the hospital for additional monitoring.

 Lifestyle changes such as an increase in the amount of physical activity or engaging in a regular exercise program are necessary to ensure heart health and to treat conditions such as arrhythmia-inducing high blood pressure.

-Most cardiac ablation procedures are successful, though occasionally, some people need another procedure, according to the Mayo Clinic.
+Most cardiac ablation procedures are successful, though occasionally, some people need another procedure according to the American College of Cardiology.
 If you still have an arrhythmia, resume exercise slowly and with caution as it can cause dramatic heart rate changes.